sarihammad/tunedin/README.md

 # TunedIn: AI-Powered Music Recommendation System

-> Your AI-powered guide to the perfect soundtrack.

-TunedIn is an advanced AI music recommendation system that personalizes song suggestions using Graph Neural Networks (GNNs), user listening habits, and audio feature analysis to create a seamless and intelligent music discovery experience.
+TunedIn is an AI music recommendation system that personalizes song suggestions using Graph Neural Networks (GNNs), user listening habits, and audio feature analysis to create a seamless and intelligent music discovery experience.

 ## Project Objective